-Lot, Civic Use: Land area within a Rural Village Center, so designated on the Village Concept Development Plan, upon which structures may be erected for community use, enjoyment and benefit.
+Lot, Civic-Use: Land area within a Rural-Village Center Subdistrict in the PD-RV Zoning District, so designated on the Village Concept Development Plan, upon which structures may be erected for community use, enjoyment and benefit.

 Lot, Concave: A lot that has one side curving inward from the street on which the lot fronts.